CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

 <validation step="90093be2-2083-4839-b324-37164c3651c9" />

-## Task 2: Clone the repository for this course
+### Task 2: Clone the repository for this course

-You'll develop your code using Cloud Shell from the Azure Portal.
-The code files for your app have been provided in a GitHub repo.
+In this task, you’ll set up your development environment by cloning the course repository into Azure Cloud Shell.
+This will give you access to the application code files needed for building and running the lab exercises.

 1. On the **Azure portal** homepage, click the **\[>\_] Cloud Shell (1)** button located to the right of the **Copilot** tab at the top.
 This opens a new Cloud Shell session.
 In the **Welcome to Azure Cloud Shell** window, choose **PowerShell (2)**.